arvinemadi/JavaWebDevelopment/README.md

 - Setting up and using a [Eureka server](https://www.tutorialspoint.com/spring_boot/spring_boot_eureka_server.htm#:~:text=Eureka%20Server%20is%20an%20application,also%20known%20as%20Discovery%20Server.) to hold different applications and microservices
 - Setting up APIs as microservices
 - Several applications in one project and controlling the dependencies
+- Setting up and using [Swagger](https://www.baeldung.com/swagger-2-documentation-for-spring-rest-api) for documenting and testing the APIs